redewiedergabe/corpus/resources/docs/metadata.md

 `rwk_source_textid_short`

-Example: `rwk_digbib_123_2` means this is the second excerpt drawn from a text with the (project-internal) ID 123.
-The text comes from the source digbib (Digitale Bibliothek).
-The ending `short` can only appear for the newspaper sources (mkhz and grenz) and marks files that contain full articles (rather than excerpts) which are shorter than 500 tokens.
+Example: `rwk_grenz_123_2` means this is the second excerpt drawn from a text with the (project-internal) ID 123.
+The text comes from the source grenz (magazine "Die Grenzboten").
+The ending `short` can only appear for the newspaper/magazine sources (mkhz and grenz) and marks files that contain full articles (rather than excerpts) which are shorter than 500 tokens.

 # Metadata table